ekefan/go_job_scraper/README.md

 following the command, like /getme backend developer jobs
 - Other commands the bot recognizes are /help and /start and basic string responses are sent

+To test the functionality of the bot, I used ngok (a service that makes my localhost publicly available to the internet)<br>
+I then curled the URL provided by the ngok to the bots URL so that Updates are received accordingly

 ## After all
 Building the project has help me gain a clearer understanding of golang's syntax and a http server client